wenewzhang/mixin_labs-php-bot/README3.md

 4. How to send Bitcoin to other wallet

 ## Create a Bitcoin wallet by Mixin Network PHP SDK
-Pre-request: You should have a Mixin Network account, create your first app in Mixin Network developer dashboard This [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account) can help you.
+Pre-request: You should have a Mixin Network account.
+Create an accounte can be done by one line code:

 ```php
 $user_info = $mixinSdkBot->Network()->createUser("Tom cat");